CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ** Which compliance requirements must be enforced? **

 If violations of internal regulations of the institution are to be recognized and automated actions are carried out, compliance requirements must be enforced on the mobile devices of the institution.
-The response to compliance violations can vary, as it depends on the protection needs of the information and the implementation variant (* devices of the institution * or * BYOD *).
+The response to compliance violations can vary, as it depends on the protection requirements of the information and the implementation variant (* devices of the institution * or * BYOD *).
 Once the need has been determined, the strategy should formulate a technical implementation that meets compliance requirements for procurement and design.

 ** Which mobile devices and which operating systems must support the MDM? **